The Innocent (1976 film): Plot

 In the late 1890s, Tullio Hermil is a wealthy Roman aristocrat.
 He has a possessive aristocratic mistress, Teresa Raffo, and neglects his wife, Giuliana.
 His interest in his wife is rekindled when he sees Giuliana's happiness after she has begun a love affair with a novelist, Filippo d'Arborio.
 She becomes pregnant by d'Arborio.
 Tullio urges an abortion but she refuses; d'Arborio then dies of complications from malaria.

 Tullio cannot tolerate the healthy male child delivered to Giuliana, although he tries.
-While the family are at Christmas mass he exposes the baby and he dies, apparently of natural causes.
+While the family are at Christmas mass he exposes the baby and the child dies, apparently of natural causes.
 Giuliana, who knows Tullio has murdered the baby, leaves him.

 Tullio attempts to rekindle his affair with Teresa and takes her to his town house where they attempt to make love.
 When she tells him she no longer loves him, he shoots himself.
 Shocked, Teresa picks up her belongings and leaves the estate.